-Hot and cold water will be extended to and serve the fixtures and equipment as required.
-All domestic water piping shall be copper Type L with wrought copper fittings and lead free 95-5 solder.
+Hot and cold water will be extended to serve the fixtures and equipment as required.
+All domestic water piping will be copper Type L with wrought copper fittings and lead free 95-5 solder.
 All water piping shall be insulated with the exception of non-handicapped final branch run-outs for connection to fixtures/equipment.
+Domestic hot water will be generated using an ultra-high efficiency, gas fired tank type hot water heater.

 Freeze-proof wall hydrants will be located every 150 feet along the building's perimeter.
+Also, hydrants will be provided on the roof.

 The existing under-slab sanitary mains shall be reused to the fullest extent possible.
 The new renovations/addition will tie into the existing sanitary system.
-The sanitary drainage system will be sized per the requirements of the American Society of Plumbing Engineers and the International Plumbing Code.
+The sanitary drainage system will be sized per the requirements of the American Society of Plumbing Engineers and the National Standard Plumbing Code-2009.
 New piping systems (cold water, hot water and hot water circulating) will be provided.
 New plumbing systems will be installed in strict accordance with all applicable codes and regulations, including ADA.

-The existing storm water collection system at the renovation/addition area will be modified as required and will serve the addition(s).
-A new storm water drain line will be brought to a point 5'-0" from the building exterior wall.
+The existing storm water collection system at the renovation/addition area will be removed and replaced per new building layout.
+New storm water drain lines will be brought to a point 5'-0" from the building exterior wall.
 At this point, connection will be made to the drainage line and same will be extended into the building for distribution.
-The storm water collection system and overflow system will be designed and sized per the requirements of the American Society of Plumbing Engineers and the International Plumbing Code.
+The storm water collection system and overflow system will be designed and sized per the requirements of the American Society of Plumbing Engineers and the National Standard Plumbing Code-2009.
+The existing 6" incoming fire service will remain.
+The existing zones will be removed back to the existing sprinkler room.
+Three new zones will be installed.